-How do you measure the success of a University Open-Day Event?
+How do you measure the success of a university open-day event?

-How do you measure Open-Day Event sign-up numbers?
+How do you measure open-day event sign-up numbers?

-“are our event bookings up on last year?”
+“Are our event bookings up on last year?”

 This is normally the starting point for a more in-depth discussion….

 You are now in a situation where you are struggling to assess the current sign-up numbers.
 In order to compare these with last year, you have to try and work out what last year’s event sign-ups were.
-But it is not so simple.
+But it’s not that simple.

 The same event last year took place a week later because this year’s event was moved forward to avoid a clash.
-Therefore, you are constantly trying to adjust the figures by a week when trying to do a comparison.

-This approach is also quite limiting.
+And this approach can be quite limiting and quickly become very complex.
 You can only really compare the current event with an event that took place on a similar date last year.
 Often there are two summer open days.
-How can you compare the two summer Open-Day events?
+How can you compare the two summer open-day events?
 Or compare the 1st summer event this year with the 2nd summer event last year?
-Or taking it further, how is the current event doing compared to the sign-ups for an event that took place last Autumn or Winter?
+Or taking it further how is the current event doing compared to the sign-ups for an event that took place last Autumn or Winter?

 Build into your reporting the number of days until the event takes place.
 This will allow you to compare sign-up levels regardless of the event date.

-Armed with the valuable information above you can begin to make better informed marketing decisions and also more accurately time your activities for optimum return.
+Your University open-day event attendees are down – how can you boost bookings?
+Armed with the valuable information above you can begin to make better informed marketing decisions.
+And you can more accurately time your activities for optimum return.